Azure/flamenco-manager-azure/README.md

     git push --tags
     make release

-If you get an error "Ref is not specified" from Gitlab, you aren't building exactly the same tag as is available on Gitlab (so either your working directory is in a different Git revision, or you didn't push the tag you're trying to build).
+If you get an error "Ref is not specified" from GitHub, you aren't building exactly the same tag as is available on GitHub (so either your working directory is in a different Git revision, or you didn't push the tag you're trying to build).